cloverinteractive/bootstrap_pagedown/README.md

 [Pagedown API](https://code.google.com/p/pagedown/wiki/PageDown).
 I other words in order to have more than one editor in the same page you'll obviously have to change the element attributes and the use the Pagedown API to create every aditional editor.

+## Stylesheets

+If you need to change something on the stylesheets you don't need to start from scratch, you can simply generate the sass file with the sass generator as follows:

+`rails g bootstrap_pagedown:sass`

+This will generate a copy of bootstrap_pagedown styles into `app/assets/stylesheets`.

 ## Running the test suite

 Simply clone this project (or pull) and then run `rake`